Where to find the clothes?

 If you know someone that sews and can help you make clothes that will also save you money too.

-If neither of these is available to (which was my case), then you can start with fellow re-enactors that may have “hand me downs’.
+If neither of these is available to (which was my case), then you can start with fellow living historians that may have “hand me downs’.
 I have founds some lovely dresses that fit me to a tee this way!
-Your re-enacting family can also give you links to Civil War forums.
+Your living history family can also give you links to Civil War forums.
 There is almost always For Sale message boards where you can find all you need.

 Also, there are many online resources like Etsy and Ebay where you can find clothes ready for you and cheap.